stormpath/stormpath-framework-spec/email-verification.md

 facilitate self-service verification of newly registered user accounts.

-If the application's default account store has the email verification workflow enabled, and `stormpath.web.verify.enabled` is not set to `false`, our library MUST intercept incoming requests at `stormpath.web.verify.uri` and follow the request handling procedure that is defined below.
+If the application's default account store has the email verification workflow enabled, and `stormpath.web.verifyEmail.enabled` is not set to `false`, our library MUST intercept incoming requests at `stormpath.web.verifyEmail.uri` and follow the request handling procedure that is defined below.

 ## Request Handling